artefactory/artefactory-connectors-kit/nck/readers/README.md

 ## Yandex readers

 For now, there is only one Yandex API you can access through Nautilus connectors: [Direct API](https://tech.yandex.com/direct/).
-This API allows you to collect display and video metrics.
+This API allows you to collect display metrics.

 ### Access Yandex Direct API